|Acceptance notifications||March 31, 2023|

 The Abstract should contain:

 - Title and proposed duration

-- Organizers’ names and institutional addresses (proposals are not anonymized for review)
+- Organisers’ names and institutional addresses (proposals are not anonymised for review)

 - Workshop theme and goals, background and motivation, anticipated outcomes